-As many of my regular readers know, I have been seeking alternative therapies for Ankylosing Spondylitis, Fibromyalgia, and Chronic Fatigue Syndrome since 2009 when I first received my diagnosis.
-As my health continues to worsen, I am constantly looking for new ideas and different treatments, especially natural treatments, to help me manage my conditions.
+As many of my regular readers know, I have been seeking alternative therapies for pain relief from Ankylosing Spondylitis, Fibromyalgia, and ME/CFS since 2009.
+As my health continues to worsen, I am constantly looking for new ideas and different treatments, especially natural treatments, to help me manage chronic pain.

 I had great success with Reiki a few years ago until my Reiki specialist moved away.
 I’ve also tried several treatments that did not agree with me, including Traditional Chinese Medicine, cupping, scraping, bloodletting, and acupuncture.

-Last year, I met Gabriele Seewald through my work with the Canadian Chamber of Commerce in Taiwan.
-She kindly invited me to the Women in Conference event that she was hosting with some other business women here in Taiwan, and I went to learn more about the different types of services she offers at her health and wellness center, REJUVENATE, which is located in Tian Mu, Taipei.
+I met Gabriele Seewald through my work with the Canadian Chamber of Commerce in Taiwan a few years ago.
+She invited me to the Women in Conference event that she was hosting with some other women in Taiwan.
+I went to learn more about the different types of services she offers at her health and wellness center.

-I was pretty stressed out the day I had my first appointment at REJUVENATE.
+I was stressed out the day I had my first appointment.
 My energy levels were really low and I was in a lot of pain.
 I had extreme muscle exhaustion in my arms and hands, and to my utter embarrassment, it was difficult to even cut my own food that day at lunch.
-I thought about canceling my appointment, but it was important to me to continue with my hunt for something – anything – that would give me some relief.
+I thought about canceling my appointment, but it was important to me to continue with my hunt for something – anything – that might give me some relief.

-When I arrived at REJUVENATE, I met Gabriele’s partner, Ellen, who could immediately tell that I was not doing well and rewarded me with an extremely gentle hug.
-Kalen arrived shortly afterwards and the three of us sat down to discuss what my best option for treatment was.
+When I arrived for my appointment, I met Gabriele’s partner, Ellen, who could tell that I was not doing well that day.
+Kalen arrived shortly afterwards and the three of us sat down to discuss my best options for treatment.